-- 5.1 The MDT is required to make a recommendation to the LHB as to whether or not the individual has a primary health need, bearing in mind that where the LHB decides that the individual has a primary health need they are eligible for CHC.
-In coming to this recommendation, the MDT should work collectively using professional judgement. - 5.2 The written recommendation needs to be clear and concise whilst providing sufficient detail to enable the LHB and the individual to understand the underlying rationale for the recommendation.
-In doing so, it should; - provide a summary of the individual's needs in the light of the identified domain levels and the information underlying these.
-This should include the individual's own view of their needs. - provide statements about the nature, intensity, complexity and unpredictability of the individual's needs, bearing in mind the explanation of these characteristics provided in para 4.45. - give an explanation of how the needs in any one domain may interrelate with another to create additional complexity, intensity or unpredictability. - in the light of the above, give a recommendation as to whether or not the individual has a primary health need.
-It should be remembered that, whilst the recommendation should make reference to all four characteristics of nature, intensity, complexity and unpredictability, any one of these could on their own or in combination with others be sufficient to indicate a primary health need. - 5.3 Where an individual and/or their representative expresses concern about any aspect of the MDT or DST process, the Care Coordinator should discuss this matter with them and seek to resolve their concerns.
-Where the concerns remain unresolved, these should be noted within the DST so that they can be brought to the attention of the LHB making the final decision.
+- 4.25 The MDT is required to make a recommendation to the LHB as to whether or not the individual has a primary health need, bearing in mind that where the LHB decides that the individual has a primary health need they are eligible for CHC. - 4.26 In coming to this recommendation, the MDT should work collectively using professional judgement.
+All members of the MDT should be present when an eligibility decision is being made. - 4.27 The written recommendation needs to be clear and concise whilst providing sufficient detail to enable the LHB and the individual to understand the underlying rationale for the recommendation.
+In doing so, it should;

-5.4 Where an MDT recommends an individual is not eligible for CHC, a clear rationale is needed that considers their circumstances under the four key characteristics of the primary health need test.
+- provide a summary of the individual's needs in the light of the identified domain levels and the information underlying these.
+This should include the individual's own view of their needs. - provide statements about the nature, intensity, complexity and unpredictability of the individual's needs, bearing in mind the explanation of these characteristics provided in paragraph 4.8. - give an explanation of how the needs in any one domain may interrelate with another to create additional complexity, intensity or unpredictability. - in the light of the above, give a recommendation as to whether or not the individual has a primary health need.
+It should be remembered that, whilst the recommendation should make reference to all four characteristics of nature, intensity, complexity and unpredictability, any one of these could on their own or in combination with others be sufficient to indicate a primary health need. - 4.28 Where an individual and/or their representative expresses concern about any aspect of the MDT or DST process, the Care Coordinator should discuss this matter with them and seek to resolve their concerns.
+Where the concerns remain unresolved, these should be noted within the DST so that they can be brought to the attention of the LHB making the final decision. - 4.29 Where an MDT recommends an individual is not eligible for CHC, a clear rationale is needed that considers their circumstances under the four key characteristics of the primary health need test.
 Care planning for those individuals with ongoing needs, including any consideration for NHS Funded Nursing Care (FNC), will still be necessary.